kiegroup/dashboard-builder/builder/src/main/jbossas7/README.md

     e.g. $ ./jboss-cli.sh --connect --command="deploy /home/myuser/myfiles/dashbuilder-jboss-as7.0.war" )

-The application is configured to use the datasource with the following JNDI name: <code>java:jboss/datasources/ExampleDS</code>.
+The application is configured to use a datasource with the following JNDI name: <code>java:jboss/datasources/ExampleDS</code>.
-Notice, this is datasource present by default at any JBoss installation and is intended for development/demo purposes.
+Notice, this datasource is intended for development/demo purposes and it's present by default at any JBoss installation.

-NOTE: when the application starts for the first time it may take some minutes due to the database initialization procedure.
-The configured database user must also have enough database grants to create the database objects.
-Take in count that the H2 database downgrades the application performance compared with other databases like PostgreSQL, MySQL, etc., normally used in production environments.

 User Authentication
 --------------------------